akirasoft/keptn-springoneplatform/README.md

 ## 5) Expose Keptn's Bridge

-The [Keptn’s bridge](https://keptn.sh/docs/0.4.0/reference/keptnsbridge/) provides an easy way to browse all events that are sent within keptn and to filter on a specific keptn context.
-When you access the keptn’s bridge, all keptn entry points will be listed in the left column.
+The [Keptn’s bridge](https://keptn.sh/docs/0.4.0/reference/keptnsbridge/) provides an easy way to browse all events that are sent within Keptn and to filter on a specific Keptn context.
+When you access the keptn’s bridge, all Keptn entry points will be listed in the left column.
 Please note that this list only represents the start of a deployment of a new artifact.
 Thus, more information on the executed steps can be revealed when you click on one event.

 <img src="images/bridge-empty.png" width="500"/>